 Impostor syndrome (also known as impostor phenomenon, impostorism, fraud syndrome or the impostor experience) is a psychological pattern in which an individual doubts their skills, talents or accomplishments and has a persistent internalized fear of being exposed as a "fraud". – Wikipedia

-How will I know if I’m experiencing Impostor Syndrome?
+How will you know if/when you're experiencing Impostor Syndrome?
 You'll likely find yourself experiencing:

 - Comparing yourself to others